aseradyn/flagon-with-a-dragon/pages/food/recipes/ApplePie.md

 # Apple Pie

-This is my personal favorite apple pie.
-It's a classic pie, except that I cut the sugar in half and doubled the cinnamon, and I measure the apples with my heart.
-The result is a pie that is not syrupy-sweet and that is chock-ful of apples.

-I just use the Pillsbury refrigerated pie crusts.
-They're easy and very good.
-The other brands I've tried have not been as good.

-This is based on the recipe from the classic [Betty Crocker](https://www.bettycrocker.com/recipes/apple-pie-recipe/c9a4acc6-85aa-4128-b0b0-1a17bdbe05e0) cookbook.
+This is based on the recipe from the classic [Betty Crocker](https://www.bettycrocker.com/recipes/apple-pie-recipe/c9a4acc6-85aa-4128-b0b0-1a17bdbe05e0) cookbook, but adjusted to up the spice and cut the sugar.

 ## Ingredients